-LEA do not meet the basic needs of Lasah's species, some of which are:
+LEA does not meet Lasah's basic needs, some of which are:

 To live with other elephants - he lives alone